About

 Biography

 Valentina Calore (b.
-1993, Padua, Italy) is a new media and interdisciplinary artist investigating what AI reveals about humanity.
-After 20+ years of classical ballet training, she conducted pre-clinical and clinical research in Italy and Berlin before a sabbatical in New York City redirected her toward art.
-Her hybrid works interlace artificial intelligence, language, and material craft, treating nuance as the site where meaning takes shape.
+1993, Padua, Italy) is a new media and interdisciplinary artist investigating what survives when human meaning passes through machine translation.
+After 20+ years of classical ballet training, she conducted biomedical research in Italy and Berlin and published in Nature Communications (2020).
+In 2023, a sabbatical in New York City redirected her toward art.
+Calore works across language models, poetry, movement, and material craft, treating nuance as the site where meaning takes shape.
+She most recently exhibited at the Lux AI Summit, New York City (2025), where she presented a new collection that transforms AI diffusion outputs into tactile physical works.

 Selected Exhibitions